NetChoice: Membership

-TikTok was previously a member until early May 2024, with two people telling Politico that House Majority Leader Steve Scalise's office pressured NetChoice to remove TikTok from the roster.
-TikTok joined the group in 2019.
+TikTok joined the group in 2019, and departed in early May 2024, with two people telling Politico that House Majority Leader Steve Scalise's office pressured NetChoice to remove TikTok from the roster.
 NetChoice had previously defended TikTok from state-level legislation to ban the app, even up to right before it was removed.

 Lawsuits

 Moody v.
 NetChoice

 In May 2021, Florida passed SB 7072, a bill to ban social media companies from "deplatforming" users who are political candidates or "journalistic enterprises," among other things.
 The bill contained an exemption for companies that operated a theme park or entertainment complex in Florida.
 This exemption was removed later after DeSantis objected to The Walt Disney Company's challenge to the Florida Parental Rights in Education Act, also known as the "Don't Say Gay" law.

 NetChoice and the Computer & Communications Industry Association (CCIA) challenged the law shortly after it was passed.
 Judge Robert Hinkle of the United States District Court for the Northern District of Florida granted a preliminary injunction on most of SB 7072 in June 2021, finding that "balancing the exchange of ideas among private speakers is not a legitimate governmental interest" and that social media companies' content moderation is First Amendment-protected editorial discretion.
 The Eleventh Circuit upheld most of the district court's injunction in May 2022.
 In September 2023, the Supreme Court granted certiorari of Moody and its companion case, NetChoice v.
 Paxton.
 The cases were heard together on February 26, 2024.